learnflight/learnflight.github.io/source/_posts/2013-09-26-testing-a-flight-data-component.markdown

 [setupComponent](https://github.com/flightjs/jasmine-flight#setupcomponent) creates an instance of the component, it also sets the instance to `this.component`.
 You can pass an object to `setupComponent` and it will be set as the `defaultAttrs`.

-For this test we are spying on the event that we expect to be triggered, instanciating the components and making sure that the event was triggered with the appropiate data (the items in the to-do list).
+For this test we are spying on the event that we expect to be triggered, instantiating the components and making sure that the event was triggered with the appropriate data (the items in the to-do list).

 {% codeblock Adding new to-do items lang:js %}